neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 ```

 ## filesystem.getStats(path)
 Returns file statistics for the given path.
-If the given path doesn't exist or is unable to access,
-the awaited method will throw an error.
-Therefore, you can use this method to check the existance of a file or directory.
+If the given path doesn't exist or is inaccessible, an error is thrown.
+Therefore, you can use this method to check for the existance of a file or directory.

 ### Parameters